 In May, 2006, she founded this website.
 Her daughter has Cerebral Palsy and therefore can't speak.
 However, her daughter wanted to be a voice for the many animals who have no voice of their own, and as a result this website was born.
 This lady and her daughter strongly believe in helping stray animals in our communities.
 They have been exceptionally strong advocates for awareness, education and action in making sure that animals are treated humanely and with compassion.
 This website was created by them to help raise awareness and educate people on the plight of stray, injured, sick, abandoned, neglected and/or abused animals everywhere.

-This website reports on the activities and rescue efforts of the veterinarians, vet techs and volunteers and showcases each patient - their health issues, treatment, recovery and subsequent adoption into a loving home.
-This site and the care of the animals have all been made possible by the work of volunteers - veterinarians, vet techs, rescuers, fundraisers, animal care workers, cat cuddlers, behavioural trainers, litter box scoopers, animal pick-up and delivery drivers, food donors, litter donors and many, many others.
+Our website reports on the activities and rescue efforts of our board members, staff, volunteers, vet techs and veterinarians and showcases each patient - their health issues, treatment, recovery and subsequent adoption into a loving home.
+This site and the care of the animals have all been made possible by the work of volunteers - rescuers, fundraisers, animal care workers, cat cuddlers, behavioural trainers, litter box scoopers, animal pick-up and delivery drivers, food donors, litter donors and many, many others.

 DunRoamin' focuses on three main aspects:

 Rescue - helping those strays in need who are injured, neglected, sick, etc and have no one to care for them, and assisting those too sick, too injured or too young to survive in a normal shelter setting;

 Treatment - providing food, medication, surgery, etc. to all rescued animals as required.
 This includes finding them loving foster homes and permanent homes, as well as ensuring that they have the kind of life that they deserve: safe, secure and free of fear; and